 I Had to Know, But Not Tell

 Out of respect for the manufacturer, I won’t mention the name of the product.
 But I will tell you what I deduced about it, and why it is logical I drew all the correct conclusions.
 First, the stuff was a sodium metal reagent mixed in with tetrahydrofuran (THF).
 This is a solvent much like diethyl ether.
-Having specialized in organic chemistry, I recognized the “symptoms” of an organometallic chemical reaction.
+Having specialized in organic chemistry, I realized it was an organometallic chemical reaction.

 Upon combining the reagent with water, one notes the distinct odor of moth crystals.
 Not paradichlorobenzene, but naphthalene.
 This is a simple two-ring aromatic hydrocarbon, chemical formula C₁₀H₈.
 If this is the organic “principle” and it was combined with sodium to form an organometallic compound, then likely the compound had one of those 8 hydrogen atoms replaced by a sodium metal atom.